JiArcangel0916/spyce/README.md

 ```
   npm start
 ```
-The compiler will automaticall open your browser.
+The compiler will automatically open your browser.